Press releases

 The poll was conducted over August 20-22, 2024 with 1,200 online interviews reflecting a nationwide representative sample of likely 2024 general election voters.

-Issues: Kids’ Online Safety, Social Media Reform
+Issues: Kids’ Online Safety, Technology Reform